make visible: Te Whanganui-a-Tara

 BACKGROUND

-LGBTQI+ communities experience disproportionally higher rates of anxiety, suicide, and depression than the general population in New Zealand.
-Make Visible: Te Whanganui-a-Tara aims to help lower these rates for LGBTQI+ communities in Te Whanganui-a-Tara (and beyond) through increased visibility of and support for these communities.
+Queer communities experience disproportionally higher rates of anxiety, suicide, and depression than the general population in New Zealand.
+Make Visible: Te Whanganui-a-Tara aims to help lower these rates for queer communities in Te Whanganui-a-Tara (and beyond) through increased visibility of and support for these communities.
 Some recent statistics include:

-• LGBTQI+ people 75% more likely to report being socially excluded (1).
+Queer people are 75% more likely to report being socially excluded (1).

-• Trans and non-binary people 4 times more likely to experience discrimination on the street or in a public place than the general population (2).
+Trans and non-binary people are 4 times more likely to experience discrimination on the street or in a public place than the general population (2).

-• LGBTQI+ youth twice as likely to be bullied at school than non-LGBTQI+ youth (3).
+Queer youth are twice as likely to be bullied at school than non-queer youth (3).

-• LGBTQI+ youth with a disability or chronic condition at least 4 times as likely to experience depressive symptoms and have serious thoughts of suicide than the general population (4).
+Queer youth with a disability or chronic condition are at least 4 times as likely to experience depressive symptoms and have serious thoughts of suicide than the general population (4).

 Sources: